smaclell/smaclell.github.io/_drafts/exterminator-4-unfiltered-aaa-tests.md

 benefits of highlighting what is being tested by separating it from the setup and assertions.

-To make it all crystal clear here a simple test following the AAA pattern:
+To make it all crystal clear, here is a simple test following the AAA pattern:

 {% highlight csharp %}
 [TestFixture]